Lenovo Channels NYC Chaos in Creator-Led AI PC Effort

-- Lenovo’s campaign highlights three NYC creators using AI PCs differently, emphasizing real workflows over polished outputs or technical specs.
+• "A Love Letter to NYC" highlights three creators using AI PCs differently, emphasizing real workflows over polished outputs or specs.

-- Social-first rollout spans TikTok, Instagram, OOH placements, and retail integrations, ensuring visibility across both inspiration and purchase moments.
+• The social-first rollout spans TikTok and Instagram, with OOH placements and retail integrations ensuring visibility across purchase moments.

 Lenovo is turning the bustling city of New York into a product demo.

-Developed with Sounds Fun, the work shines the spotlight on the everyday moments where ideas actually take shape.
+Developed with creative agency Sounds Fun, the work shines the spotlight on the everyday moments when ideas actually take shape.

 The campaign follows three New York–based creators: